Soterix Medical Neuronavigation

 HD-tES Neuronavigation

 Soterix Medical High-Definition transcranial Electrical Stimulation (HD-tES) is a non-invasive technique where desired brain regions are targeted using arrays of scalp electrodes.
-Soterix Medical neurotargeting software HD-Targets leverages mathematical optimization to automatically determine the best HD electrode configuration for any target.
-For patient-specific optimization, localizing the HD sites onto the patients’ scalp based on patient’s MRI ensures precise electrode placement.
+Soterix Medical neurotargeting software, HD-Targets, leverages mathematical optimization to automatically determine the best HD electrode configuration for any target.
+For patient-specific optimization, localizing the HD sites onto the patient’s scalp based on patient’s MRI ensures precise electrode placement.
 This as a result ensures precise and consistent HD-tES application.

 Perform HD-tES Neuronavigation in three easy steps: